 Pop up shops around the world are always an enjoyable experience.
 They specialize in one niche and often turn a once empty space into a lively culture all exclusive to itself and its guests.
 When you add Christmas to the mix, along with the scenic areas all around Europe, it’s an unmatched experience for all to enjoy.
 And that is exactly what a European Christmas market is all about.
 From the smell of wine to market stalls filled with the classic Christmas scents and handmade decorations, you can’t help but get into the Christmas spirit.
 Christmas Market shops usually sell items like Christmas ornaments, candles, holiday decor, and items in that genre.
 For all things Christmas, Christmas Market Circles are essentially a one-stop-shop.
+For some gift idea’s check out our travel essentials list for that traveler in your life.

 Holding the world’s most scenic and lively locations, there are a plethora of options to get together to experience the start of the annual holiday season of Christmas in Europe.
 And as time gets closer, and the holiday clock ticks away, let us show you how to make the most of your European Christmas market trip.